robmarkcole/applehealthdata/paper.md

 # Summary

 With the increased interest in activity monitoring, especially step counting, the ability to accurately measure and record steps is imperative.
-Commonly-available commercial products such as FitBit and ActiGraph can be worn to measure steps in addition to other activityThese devices have been shown to be accurate [-@veerabhadrappa2018tracking] in step counting studies.
+Commonly-available commercial products such as FitBit, Jawbone and ActiGraph can be worn to measure steps in addition to other activitys [@tudor2008revisiting].
+These devices have been shown to be accurate in step-counting studies [@veerabhadrappa2018tracking].
 However, they require that

 - subjects remember to wear the device at all times,
 - researchers purchase and maintain enough devices to run a large-scale study